 In addition, people with psoriasis often report having psychological conditions, such as depression, increased stress, and suicidal thoughts.
 Previous has linked an increase in cytokine levels with major depression.

 There’s currently no cure for psoriasis, but new developments in the field of PNI could change this in the future.
 In the meantime, here’s how to manage it at home.

-A 2013 review of many studies exploring the relationship between PNI and cancer found evidence to suggest that:
+A of many studies exploring the relationship between PNI and cancer found evidence to suggest that: